(3rd Week of Lent – Tuesday)

 A Reading from the Holy Gospel according to Matthew 18:21-35

-21 Then Peter came up and said to him, “Lord, how often shall my brother sin against me, and I forgive him?
+Peter approached Jesus and asked him, “Lord, if my brother sins against me, how often must I forgive him?
 As many as seven times?”
-22 Jesus said to him, “I do not say to you seven times, but seventy times seven.
-23 “Therefore the kingdom of heaven may be compared to a king who wished to settle accounts with his servants.
-24 When he began the reckoning, one was brought to him who owed him ten thousand talents; 25 and as he could not pay, his lord ordered him to be sold, with his wife and children and all that he had, and payment to be made.
-26 So the servant fell on his knees, imploring him, `Lord, have patience with me, and I will pay you everything.’
-27 And out of pity for him the lord of that servant released him and forgave him the debt.
-28 But that same servant, as he went out, came upon one of his fellow servants who owed him a hundred denarii; and seizing him by the throat he said, `Pay what you owe.’
-29 So his fellow servant fell down and besought him, `Have patience with me, and I will pay you.’
-30 He refused and went and put him in prison till he should pay the debt.
-31 When his fellow servants saw what had taken place, they were greatly distressed, and they went and reported to their lord all that had taken place.
-32 Then his lord summoned him and said to him, `You wicked servant!
-I forgave you all that debt because you besought me; 33 and should not you have had mercy on your fellow servant, as I had mercy on you?’
-34 And in anger his lord delivered him to the jailers, till he should pay all his debt.
-35 So also my heavenly Father will do to every one of you, if you do not forgive your brother from your heart.”
+Jesus answered, “I say to you, not seven times but seventy-seven times.
+That is why the Kingdom of heaven may be likened to a king who decided to settle accounts with his servants.
+When he began the accounting, a debtor was brought before him who owed him a huge amount.
+Since he had no way of paying it back, his master ordered him to be sold, along with his wife, his children, and all his property, in payment of the debt.
+At that, the servant fell down, did him homage, and said, ‘Be patient with me, and I will pay you back in full.’
+Moved with compassion the master of that servant let him go and forgave him the loan.
+When that servant had left, he found one of his fellow servants who owed him a much smaller amount.
+He seized him and started to choke him, demanding, ‘Pay back what you owe.’
+Falling to his knees, his fellow servant begged him, ‘Be patient with me, and I will pay you back.’
+But he refused.
+Instead, he had him put in prison until he paid back the debt.
+Now when his fellow servants saw what had happened, they were deeply disturbed, and went to their master and reported the whole affair.
+His master summoned him and said to him, ‘You wicked servant!
+I forgave you your entire debt because you begged me to.
+Should you not have had pity on your fellow servant, as I had pity on you?’
+Then in anger his master handed him over to the torturers until he should pay back the whole debt.
+So will my heavenly Father do to you, unless each of you forgives your brother from your heart.”

 —The Gospel of the Lord.